 All junction boxes must be covered, installed correctly, and in compliance with the applicable building codes.
 The cover protects the wires, keeps out dirt and dust, and prevents moisture from getting inside the box.

 Safety First When Working With a Junction Box

 Finally, punch out a hole to provide a path for the wires to enter the box.
-Use a cable clamp to secure the ROMEX wiring that comes into the box, and cap wires inside the box with wire nuts.
-If you have difficulty twisting the wires together, use needle-nose pliers to twist black to black and white to white, before attaching the wire nut.
+Use a cable clamp to secure the Romex wiring that comes into the box, and cap wires inside the box with wire nuts.
+If you have difficulty twisting the wires together, use needle-nose pliers to wrap black to black and white to white, before attaching the wire nut.
 Then, ground the box securely.

 Professionals usually recommend installing a junction box by bringing a new wire from the main electrical panel to the box rather than tapping off an existing electrical box.
 You do this to avoid circuit overload, which helps protect against a potential electrical fire.

 When adding a circuit to an older home, run a new Romex wire from the electrical panel.
 You do not want to plug an expensive big screen TV or a computer with essential data into an older, two-wire receptacle.

 You can buy junction boxes at most hardware or home improvement stores.
 A junction box usually costs less than a dinner for two at McDonald's and increases the safety of your home's electrical system.
 While at the store buying your box, pick up a couple of extra covers for any uncovered junction boxes you might find in your home's garage or during an attic inspection.